 Why is Customer Success Important?

-Customers are vital to your business, so focusing on them and their success with your products/services helps with retention.
-When customers are happy and succeeding thanks to your company, they’ll often refer your business to others.
+Customers are vital to your business, so focusing on their success with your products/services helps with customer retention.
+When customers are happy and succeeding thanks to your company, they will often refer your business to others.

-According to Gainsight, guaranteeing customer success yields a positive impact on businesses, as happy and successful customers are repeat customers (and often bring new customers!).
+According to Gainsight, guaranteeing customer success positively impacts businesses, as happy and successful customers are repeat customers (and often bring new customers!).

 Customer Success Principles